Lehigh University

 In October 2021, I helped to organize the CCC Hybrid Workshop on Best Practices for Hybrid Workshops with my colleagues Sujata Banerjee, Maria Gini, and Holly Yanko.
 Here is a link to the workshop report: “‘Meta Hybrid’ Visioning Activity Report Out”.

-I am co-organizer of a panel session we will present at AAAS 2022 entitled " Intelligent Infrastructure for All: Challenges and Opportunities."
+I was co-organizer of a panel session we presented at AAAS 2022 entitled "Intelligent Infrastructure for All: Challenges and Opportunities."

 International Association for Pattern Recognition